 Hearing protection is a neglected necessity.
 I see so many photos of women not wearing any ear protection and it has made me stop and wonder why.
-I believe it is the percieved inconvenience coupled with not having a full understanding of how important it is.
+I believe it is the perceived inconvenience coupled with not having a full understanding of how important it is.

 Let’s cover the basics first.
 Hearing professionals warn that even a single exposure to any noise above 85 decibels can begin to harm hearing and if high enough (gun shots included) can cause instant or permanent damage.
 The average gun blast can measure between 140 and 150 decibels.
 So what does this mean?
 It means shooting a firearm is very loud and that can damage your hearing!!